ilanpillemer/ilanpillemer.github.io/_subjects/acme.md

 ---
-layout: testing
+layout: post
-title: "acme and me...em dna emca"
+title: "Acme and me"
 ---

-# Acme and Me

-After trying several different ways of installing plan9port, eventually realised that the best way is to fork the repo, pull and and follow install instructions.
+After trying several different ways of installing plan9port and acme, eventually realised that the best way is to fork the repo, pull and and follow install instructions.

 The reasons are as follows